-Asset type Conditions for annual allowance Annual allowance Industrial buildings or improvements (note 1) Construction of buildings or improvements on or after 1 January 1989, where a building is used wholly or mainly for a process of manufacture or similar process or research and development.
+Asset type Annual allowance Industrial buildings or improvements (note 1) Construction of buildings or improvements on or after 1 January 1989, where a building is used wholly or mainly for a process of manufacture or similar process or research and development.
 Construction of buildings or improvements on or after 1 July 1996 to 30 September 1999 and the buildings or the improvements are brought into use before 31 March 2000 and used in a process of manufacture or similar process 5% of cost (previously 2%) (note 2) 10% of cost (note 2) New commercial buildings (other than residential accommodation) (note 3) Any cost incurred in erecting any new and unused building, or improving an existing building on or after 1 April 2007 wholly or mainly used for the purposes of producing income in the course of trade 5% of cost Building in an urban development zone (note 3) Costs incurred in erecting, demolishing or extending a building, excavating land, providing water, power, parking, drainage, security, waste disposal or access Improvements to existing buildings 20% in first year 8% in each of 10 subsequent years 20% of cost Aircraft Acquired on or after 1 April 1995 20% of cost (note 2) Farming equipment and assets used in production of renewable energy Machinery, implements, utensils or articles (other than livestock) brought into use on or after 1 July 1988.
-Bio-diesel plant and machinery brought into use after 1 April 2003 50% in first year 30% in second year 20% in third year Ships South African registered ships used for prospecting, mining or as a foreign-going ship, acquired on or after 1 April 1995 20% of cost (note 2) Plant and machinery (note 1) New or unused manufacturing assets acquired on or after 1 March 2002 are subject to allowances over four years Used manufacturing assets 40% in 1st year 20% in each of the 3 subsequent years (note 4) 20% of cost Plant and machinery (small business corporations only) Plant or machinery brought into use for the first time by that taxpayer on or after 1 April 2001 and used directly in a process of manufacture 100% of cost Non-manufacturing assets (small business corporations only) Acquired on or after 1 April 2005 50% in first year 30% in second year 20% in third year Licences Expenditure, other than for infrastructure, to acquire a licence from a government body to carry on telecommunication services, exploration, production or distribution of petroleum or the provision of gambling facilities Evenly over the period of the licence, subject to a maximum of 30 years
+Bio-diesel plant and machinery brought into use after 1 April 2003 50% in first year 30% in second year 20% in third year Ships South African registered ships used for prospecting, mining or as a foreign-going ship, acquired on or after 1 April 1995 20% of cost (note 2) Plant and machinery (note 1) · 1 Plant and machinery (small business corporations only) Plant or machinery brought into use for the first time by that taxpayer on or after 1 April 2001 and used directly in a process of manufacture 100% of cost Non-manufacturing assets (small business corporations only) Acquired on or after 1 April 2005 50% in first year 30% in second year 20% in third year Licences Expenditure, other than for infrastructure, to acquire a licence from a governent body to carry on telecommunication services, exploration, production or distribution of petroleum or the provision of gambling facilities Evenly over the period of the licence, subject to a maximum of 30 years